 Management Committees need to ensure that they are repecting the rights of donors in relation to data protection, privacy and not being put under pressure by overly dramatised images or requests for funds too frequently.

 Management Committees need to follow high standards in fundraising and deal with complaints about their fundraising processes.

-A new self-regulation system for charities in England and Wales has been set up.
+A new self-regulation system for charities in England, Wales and Northern Ireland has been set up.
 The Fundraising Regulator is the independent regulator of charitable fundraising.
 It was set up following the Etherington review of fundraising self-regulation (2015) to strengthen the system of charity regulation and restore public trust in fundraising.
-A separate system has been established for Scotland and the system for Northern Ireland is under consideration.
-However, until a Northern Irish system is agreed, the Fundraising Regulator will deal with complaints about fundraising in charities here.
+A separate system has been established for Scotland.

 The Fundraising Regulator has set out a Fundraising Code which provides useful guidance for charities.